nco-design/PS-modern-theme/README.md

 ## Description

-This theme was designed with the Trimui Smart Pro S in mind.<br>
+This theme was designed with the Trimui Smart Pro S in mind.
+It should work on other trimUI devices and devices running SpruceOS<br>
 Most of the icons come from [Google Font](https://fonts.google.com/icons).<br>
 Other icons were drawn by me, taking inspiration from Playsation icons (Vita and PSP).